coinbase/salus/docs/architecture.md

 - scanners_ran will be invoked after all scanners have ran.
 The data playload will be an array of scanners ran and a second parameter for the SalusReport object

+`Event :scanning_group_completed`

+- TODO fill in details for this event

 `Event :run_shell`

 - run_shell is called when a scanner executes a shell command to run a native scanner.
 The data payload will be the array of arguments.